 Are you having issues collecting back child support?
 There are various methods for collecting past due child support.
 The first place that many people start is with their state's Child Support Enforcement Division (CSED).
 Federal law requires that the services of the CSED in each state be made available to anyone who requests them.
 You can find out more about the process in the "Handbook on Child Support Enforcement" from the Department of Health and Human Services, Office of Child Support Enforcement.

 The state attorney's office can also help enforce court-ordered child support by bringing suit against the obligated parent.
 Private attorneys may be used to help collect past due amounts by bringing contempt of court charges and serving wage assignment orders.
+If you need a lawyer to handle the matter, you can find experienced lawyers in your area at Avvo.

 There are also private agencies that offer services for collecting back child support.
 If you do decide to use a private child support collection agency, read all the paperwork very carefully before signing the collection contract.